smurz/dinapp/README.md

 Hereby we will describe the process of creating In-App Product Contract using [Ethereum Wallet](https://github.com/ethereum/mist/releases) application.

-Go to `CONTRACTS`, click `WATCH CONTRACT` and add our InAppGenerator Contract Copy and paste the **CONTRACT ADDRESS** of In-App Generator for your current network and the [Contract ABI of In-App Generator](/Abi/InAppGeneratorAbi.json) as **JSON INTERFACE** and name it "In-App Generator".
+Go to `CONTRACTS`, click `WATCH CONTRACT` and add our InAppGenerator Contract.
+Copy and paste the **CONTRACT ADDRESS** of In-App Generator for your current network and the [Contract ABI of In-App Generator](/Abi/InAppGeneratorAbi.json) as **JSON INTERFACE** and name it "In-App Generator".

 In-App Generator Contract addresses: